Cape Town police seize chatty drivers' cell phones

 Many disgruntled motorists said confiscation was an over-reaction, but others applauded it as a sensible step towards preventing accidents caused by distracted drivers.

 “Sometimes you see someone chatting on the phone and you have to hoot because they don’t see traffic lights change,” said delivery driver Osman Yehye.
-“When people are on the phone they don’t use their indicators and that’s how accidents happen.”
-(Reporting by Wendell Roelf and Samantha Lee; Editing by Tim Pearce)
+“When people are on the phone they don’t use their indicators and that’s how accidents happen.” ($1 = 8.1286 South African rand) (Reporting by Wendell Roelf and Samantha Lee; Editing by Tim Pearce)